Fall 2013 Enrollment Highlights

 The credit enrollment for fall 2013 was 6,050 students.
 On average, students took 9 credits.

-- Sixty-one percent of current students returned from the fall 2011 semester.
+- Sixty percent of current students returned from the fall 2011 semester.

-- The ratio of full-time (35%) to part-time (65%) students has remained virtually unchanged over the past five fall semesters.
+- The ratio of full-time (38%) to part-time (62%) students changed this semester with a slight increase over the past five fall semesters.

-- Female students make up 58% of the fall 2012 student body.
-The male population experienced 6% growth compared to 8% for females between the years of 2008 and 2012.
-The overall enrollment growth for this period was 8%.
+- Female students make up 57% of the fall 2013 student body.
+The male population experienced a 1% growth compared to a 6% decline for females between the years of 2009 and 2013.
+The overall enrollment decline for this period was -2.5%.

-- African American enrollment rose by 33% this fall compared to fall 2008 while Hispanic enrollment has increased by 36%.
-Students of color now comprise 28% of FCC's current population.
+- Hispanic enrollment has increased by 13% from the previous fall semester.
+Students of color now comprise 31.6% of FCC's current population.

-- Since 2008, there have been large increases in the numbers of students indicating that their reasons for attending FCC are to earn AA, AS, or AT to transfer (23%) and transferring before earning a degree (64%).
-At the same time, there is a 4% increase in students seeking courses for personal interest or professional development.
+- Since 2008, there have increases in the numbers of students indicating that their reasons for attending FCC are to earn AA, AS, or AT to transfer (2%) and transferring before earning a degree (36.2%).

-- Thirty-percent of the students identified themselves as first generation students.
+- Twenty-six percent of the students identified themselves as first generation students.